ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearServiceAccessToken"></a>
 ## ClearServiceAccessToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the service access token.
-It is used when there is a need to invalidate the current service access token and generate a new one.
+It is used when there is a need to invalidate the current access token for the service.
 The method returns a success message upon successful execution.

 ### Parameters